JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (6)

 1. I think it looks like Gymnopilus too, but I'm not sure which species.
-Posted one year ago
+Posted 2 years ago

 1. Maybe this one?
 Although, it seems to grow mostly on conifers.